-At NPC, transfer rates to Arizona universities among ASSIST Transfer Behavior Cohorts reached 14% in 2010.
-The overall transfer rate (the percent of learners in credential-seeking cohorts who transfer to any four-year college or university within 6 years) is similar.
-Both rates are lower than the most recent national average (25%).9
+At NPC, transfer rates to Arizona universities among ASSIST Transfer Behavior Cohorts have increased since 2004.
+The overall transfer rate (the percent of learners in credential-seeking cohorts who transfer to any four-year college or university within 6 years) has increased slightly to 18%.
+Both rates are slightly lower than the most recent national average (25%).